 Background:

 Of course, Apple isn’t perfect – no brand is – but why do people know less about the good things the company is doing?
-Compared to a paragon like Patagonia?
+Compared to a paragon like Patagonia, which only aims at net zero by 2040?
 You could argue it’s a conscious move to not detract from the successful products.
 But the clumsy, disjointed history suggests it’s more likely that the company just hasn’t found the right approach.
-That’s why people are also a little in the dark.
+That’s why people are also a little confused.
 And that’s only going to matter more over time.

 What can be improved?